-He's a suit and tie by day kind of guy working in a white collar job but... loves to shed the suit and tie and look like a Rock Star by night.
+He's a suit and tie by day kind of guy working in a white-collar job but... loves to shed the suit and tie and look like a Rock Star by night.
 I started creating pieces for him to wear out during our new found freedom of once again going to live music venues around the city.
-He is very particular about the fit of his jeans and I was constantly altering jeans to accommodate his preference and style and then adding my personal creative flare...skulls, flames, spiderwebs etc. He would wear these pieces out and requests for custom pieces by local bands and friends quickly followed.
+He is very particular about the fit of his jeans and I was constantly altering jeans to accommodate his preference and style and then adding my personal creative flair...skulls, flames, spiderwebs etc. He would wear these pieces out and requests for custom pieces by local bands and friends quickly followed.

 During a conversation with one of my clients about how owning my jeans was becoming an obsession, it was said that "an intervention may be in order" to which I replied "quite the opposite, I think.
 You need to allow yourself to have a little fun.
 You need a sinful intervention.
-We looked at eachother and at the same moment said "Sintervention"
+We looked at each other and at the same moment said "Sintervention"

 January 2013 Sintervention Threads was conceived.

 Since that day, I have had the pleasure of working with many local musicians as well as musicians Worldwide,

 from Large stages to small,